firolightfog/Yolow/README.md

 ### RandVolt8
 Similar to RandVolt10 but with 8 outputs only.
 It has no context menu but some range options (uni/bi and 0-10V) are on the panel.
+- Without a clock input: it provides eight fix voltages (0V-7V) and the knob may be used as a unique attenuator.
+- With a clock input: it provides random voltages.
+Practically a S&H unit with internal noise source.

 ### FromTo
 This module provides stepped voltage in a specific range (FROM and TO) according the defined division (DIV).
 (E.g. if FROM=1V, TO=5V, DIV=4 then the OUT will provide 1V, 2V, 3V, and 4V.)
 The module was specificially created to assist me playing with docB's [TheMatrix](https://library.vcvrack.com/dbRackSequencer/TheMatrix).